leililatern/exocore/_journal/2022-08-instant-ramen.md

 Hiii...

-ok so. :::: I am just beginning to make this post but i am goign to add a few notes tjat i will later restructure
+ok so. :::: I am just beginning to make this post but i am goign to add a few notes tjat i will later restructure What I want toachieve with this recipe is so a girl (or boy) that doesn't know how to start with eating healthy food can buy random instant ramen from tje store and then customize it fully and turn it into a nice easy healthy dish.
+Cheap ramen being the base and adding things to it to make a full meal !

 I am going to try Instant Ramen with